open/close all folders

-The Mega Man series has 4 sequel series, including Mega Man X and Mega Man Zero and their Alternate Continuity Mega Man Battle Network has Mega Man Star Force.
-See Video Game Long Runners.
+- The Mega Man (Classic) series has 4 sequel series, including Mega Man X and Mega Man Zero and their Alternate Continuity Mega Man Battle Network has Mega Man Star Force.
+See Video Game Long-Runners.

 - Apollo Justice: Ace Attorney, the sequel of the Phoenix Wright: Ace Attorney trilogy.
 Meanwhile, Ace Attorney Investigations: Miles Edgeworth is a midquel series, being set between Phoenix and Apollo's sagas.

 - Ace Combat is a prequel series.
 The first two games didn't have much to do with each other or the following games, so it was Ace Combat 3: Electrosphere that laid the foundations of Strangereal.
 The problem was that it was set in 2040 and the developers wanted to return to the Present Day setting of the first games.
 So, every game since then has been a build-up to Electrosphere, at least until the Continuity Reboot with Ace Combat: Joint Assault and Ace Combat: Assault Horizon (particularly vitriolic fandom voices claim this happened because the timeline was getting dangerously close to Electrosphere and the developers have no idea where to go from there).
-They even managed to make a prequel to the prequel series with Ace Combat Zero, set in 1995.
+They even managed to make a prequel to the prequel series with Ace Combat Zero: The Belkan War, set in 1995.

-  - The Metroid Prime saga is an interquel series, taking place between the first and second 2D games.
+- The Metroid Prime Trilogy is an interquel series, taking place between Metroid and Metroid II: Return of Samus.

 - Call of Duty: